johertrich/LearnedRegularizers/readme.md

 For training:
 ```
+from operators import get_operator
+from dataset import get_dataset

 problem = "Denoising" # or "CT"
 device = "cuda" # or whatever is used
 physics, data_fidelity = get_operator(problem, device)